-This document describes the way that the vulnerabilities listed in the language-independent TR 24772-1 are manifested in C.
+This document describes the way that the vulnerabilities listed in the language-independent TR 24772-1 are manifested or avoided in the C language.

 2. Normative references

 The following referenced documents are indispensable for the application of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.